 Know your coffee

 Coffee is the mainstay of any Spanish breakfast and comes in several varieties.
-Most visitors are familiar with café con leche, which is the milky white coffee commonly drunk at breakfast in Spain.
+Most visitors are familiar with café con leche, which is the milky white coffee commonly drunk at breakfast.
 In fact, there are half a dozen different ways to get your daily dose of caffeine:

 A cafè sol (or simply cafè) is a single espresso coffee, which is commonly consumed at any time of day and in all situations.
 Coffee in Spain is of good quality and quite strong.